vstoykov/extdirect.django/README.md

 extdirect.django
 ====

-extdirect.django allows to generate ExtJS components from your django models
+extdirect.django allows you to generate ExtJS components from your django models

 This is a fork from [gsancho original project][1].